Koromix/rygel/web/koffi.dev/pages/callbacks.md

 ```

 > [!NOTE]
-> In Koffi 2.x (starting with Koffi 2.2), you could bind a specific `this` value to the callback function, by giving an object as the first argument to `koffi.register()`.
+> In Koffi 2.2, you could bind a specific `this` value to the callback function, by giving an object as the first argument to `koffi.register()`.
 >
 > This feature has been deprecated in Koffi 3 and will eventually be removed.
 Replace with an explicit call to `function.bind()` instead.

 # Special considerations

 ## Decoding pointer arguments

-*New in Koffi 2.2, changed in Koffi 2.3*

 Koffi does not have enough information to convert callback pointer arguments to an appropriate JS value.
 In this case, your JS function will receive a *BigInt* value with the pointer address.